tleunen/babel-plugin-module-resolver/README.md

 }
 ```

+Are you a plugin author (e.g. IDE integration)?
+We have [documented the exposed functions](#for-plugin-authors) for use in your plugins!

 ### Options

 - `root`: A string or an array of root directories.
 Specify the paths or a glob path (eg. `./src/**/components`)